 Cancer researchers at different stages of their lives—in terms of both family and career—discuss their struggles, achievements, and outlook.

 Dr. Denise Wolf tells the story of her serendipitous path from electrical engineering to precision oncology research, and why studying something interesting was not enough.

 In the mid 90’s, the idea of a genome-scale study seemed impossible or even crazy to some.
 Dr. Lou Staudt (director of CCG) talks about putting together one of the first cancer genomics studies for diffuse large B-cell lymphoma.

-From the Center for Cancer Genomics at the National Cancer Institute, a new podcast exploring the narratives of cancer genomics researchers.
+From the Center for Cancer Genomics at the National Cancer Institute, a podcast exploring the narratives of cancer genomics researchers.
 Hear personal stories from researchers about what it’s like to work in one of the most complex areas of cancer research.
-Coming early 2020.
+Released in 2020.